redpesk-core/afb-app-manager/docs/archives/1-afm-daemons.md

 Normally, service files are located in the directory */lib/systemd/system/afm-system-daemon.service*.

-Internally, the daemon is built as a binding served by afb-binder.
+Internally, the daemon is built as a binding served by afb-daemon.

 ## Tasks of **afm-system-daemon**